 In December 2014, we received an option to reacquire all rights to ONS-3010 from Huahai, which would have terminated the joint participation agreement.
 We had to exercise the option prior to December 23, 2015 and pay Huahai a total of \$28.0 million, consisting of an \$11.0 million initial payment due within seven days of exercise, and four additional installment payments of \$4.25 million payable over the course of the following year.
-We decided not to make the \$11.0 million initial payment within the time frame required.
+We did not make the \$11.0 million initial payment within the time frame required.

 In the event Huahai funds its proportionate share of development costs incurred after completion of the "Phase-3 Ready Packages," Huahai would be entitled to retain its 51% value ownership, with us entitled to retain our 49% value ownership, of ONS-3010 in the agreed territories.
-To maintain its 51% value ownership of ONS-3010 as of March 31, 2016, Huahai is required to make a payment to us of \$9.1 million.
 Similarly, revenues from commercialization of ONS-3010 in the agreed countries (including major markets such as the United States and the EU, among others), would also be shared based on such proportional ownership interests.
 In the event that Huahai does not fund its proportionate share of such development costs, the joint participation agreement provides for a proportionate adjustment to our respective value ownership interests based on our respective investments in such development costs, which would increase our value ownership interest in ONS-3010.
 Under the joint participation agreement, we could also be required to form a joint venture to further develop and commercialize ONS-3010 with Huahai in the agreed countries, if so requested by Huahai.